RimuEirnarn/SheetStack/README.md

 > [!NOTE]
 > This tool is intended for power users who are comfortable with shells and CLI/TUI workflows.
-> Also, this application requires Python 3.13
+> Also, this application requires Python 3.13.
+Availability: Any system that supports unix-like symlinks.
+> (Sorry, Windows users, you must use WSL in this case~)

 ---